neeltom92/neeltom92.github.io/content/about.md

 author = "Neel Thomas"
 +++

-Neel Thomas here; I'm a DevOps consultant based in Kerala, India.
-I began my career as a Linux System Administrator in 2015, I switched to working as DevOps engineer in 2017.
+Neel Thomas here; I'm a DevOps consultant based in India.
+I began my career as a Linux System Administrator in 2015 with [Bobcares](https://bobcares.com/), a pioneer in webhosting and technical support based in Kochi, India, I switched to working as DevOps engineer in 2017.

 Over the past few years, I've worked for and helped organisations listed below achieve hyper scaled growth.

-* [Bobcares](https://bobcares.com/)    : A pioneer in webhosting and technical support based in Kochi, India.
 * [Ola Cabs](https://www.olacabs.com/) : A mobility startup valued at $6 billion, based in Bangalore India.
 * [Careem - Uber](https://www.careem.com/) : An Uber company, based in Dubai, U.A.E.
 * [Scaleway](https://www.scaleway.com/en/) : 2nd Largest Cloud provider in Europe, based in Paris, France